Why are Trump’s children testifying at New York civil fraud trial?

 Their entire New York real estate empire is already in peril after a pre-trial ruling included the cancellation of their business licences in the state.

-As the prosecution’s case draws to a close, three of his adult children are taking the stand to testify under oath.

-So how are three of his adult children wrapped up in all this and why are they testifying at the trial?
+As the prosecution’s case draws to a close, three of his adult children are taking the stand to testify under oath, which begs the question: how are they wrapped up in all this and why is their testimony important at the trial?

-The answer is that Donald Trump Jr, Eric Trump, and Ivanka Trump all worked for the family business at the centre of the case.
+The answer is that Donald Trump Jr, Eric Trump, and Ivanka Trump were all executives for the family business at the centre of the case.

-All three of them were originally named as co-defendants alongside their father, former Trump Organization CFO Allen Weisselberg and former controller Jeff McConney.
+All three of them were originally named as co-defendants alongside their father, former Trump Organization CFO Allen Weisselberg, and former company controller Jeff McConney.

 Donald Jr began his testimony on 1 November with Eric then taking the stand on 2 November.

-Both acted on their father’s behalf while he was president, running the company alongside Weisselberg.
+Both acted on their father’s behalf at the Trump Organization while he was president, running the company alongside Weisselberg.

-They had also been closely involved in project developments prior to that.
+They had also been closely involved in project developments prior to that including prestigious properties such as the Trump International Hotels in Washington, DC and Chicago, and golf courses in Miami and Westchester County.

-Judge Arthur Engoron ruled before the trial started that fraud had occurred and so, as signatories to the underlying fraudulent documents, Donald Jr and Eric’s testimony is key to understanding the workings of the company — though they have both failed to recall details on the stand during testimony.
+Judge Arthur Engoron‘s earlier ruling before the trial started that fraud had occurred means that, as signatories to the underlying fraudulent documents, Donald Jr and Eric’s testimony is key to understanding the workings of the company.

+They both failed to recall many details on the stand during testimony and argued that the blame lay at the feet of the accountants and lawyers whom they hired to prepare financial documents that they then signed.

+However, documentary evidence, including emails, appears to show them involved in appraisals and contributing to the preparation of statements of financial condition that were provided to banks.

 The former president’s oldest daughter had announced back in January 2017, ahead of her father’s inauguration, that she was stepping away from her job as an executive vice president at the Trump Organization to become an unpaid senior adviser inside his White House.